jkhedani/WordPress-Vagrant-Skeleton/README.md

         $ vagrant up

 9. Create a new local database entry.
-See Database Configuration section.
+See Local Database Configuration section.

-### Databases
+### Local Database Configuration

 1. Use Sequel Pro (or any native database manager) and add the following settings (access over ssh)

     MySQL Host: 127.0.0.1